 How does this process affect homeless students?

-The proof of residency policy does not apply to homeless students and families.
-We have another process in place for this special circumstance.
-If this is your case, email email@example.com to schedule an appointment with the Homeless Liaison.
+We have another residency process in place for this special circumstance.
+If this is your case, email firstname.lastname@example.org to schedule an appointment with the Homeless Liaison.
 If you are staying in a shelter, bring a letter from the shelter staff stating that you are living there.

 How does this process affect undocumented students?